 Another concern around plums is that they are high in sugar.
 For this reason, they are not a good choice for overweight or diabetic dogs.
 Make sure not to give your dog plums except as an occasional treat to avoid unregulated blood sugar levels and unhealthy weight gain.

 If you want to incorporate plums into your dog’s diet, try a plum dog treat.
-You can find dog treats containing safe amounts of plum fruit sold commercially, or you can try your hand at making a homemade recipe, like this recipe for plum and cinnamon dog treats.
+You can find dog treats containing safe amounts of plum fruit sold commercially, or you can try your hand at making a homemade recipe.

 Remember that, as with any treat, plums and other fruit should make up no more than 10 percent of your dog’s diet!